gmatiasben/Crowdstrike/endpoint/deploy_macos_intune.md

-# Installing Crowdstrike Falcon Protect for macOS using Microsoft Intune
+# Installing Crowdstrike Falcon Sensor for macOS using Microsoft Intune
 Intune doesn't support installing .pkg files directly - instead requiring wrapping them using custom scripts.

 It's much easier and more reliable to use a shell script to deploy Crowdstrike Falcon Protect to end-users.